-Suppose the verb in our sentence is gacchati (“goes”). gacchati is in kartari prayoga, so it expresses the kāraka of kartṛ. gacchati does not express any information about the karma, so we can apply rule 2.3.2 and create a valid sentence:
+Suppose the verb in our sentence is gacchati (“goes”). gacchati is in kartari prayoga, which means that expresses the kāraka of kartṛ. gacchati does not express any information about the karma, so we can apply rule 2.3.2 and create a valid sentence:

 He goes to the village.

-But suppose that the verb in our sentence is gamyate (“is gone to”). gamyate is in karmaṇi prayoga, so it expresses the kāraka of karma.
+But suppose that the verb in our sentence is gamyate (“is gone to”). gamyate is in karmaṇi prayoga, which means that it expresses the kāraka of karma.
 Since karma is already expressed, we cannot apply rule 2.3.2.
-So we are prevented from saying grāmaṃ gamyate, which would be an error.
-This is the purpose of rule 2.3.1 (anabhite).
+So we are prevented from saying *grāmaṃ gamyate, which would be an error.
+This is the purpose of rule 2.3.1 (anabhihite).

 The fourth vibhakti

 Continuing on, we see some rules about the fourth vibhakti:

 [When not otherwise expressed,] the fourth [vibhakti is used] in the sense of sampradāna.

 तुमर्थाच्च भाववचनात्। २.३.१५